lilyhappily/CarND-Term2-P1-Kidnapped-Vehicle-and-notes/README.md

 # Particle Filter Project Visualizer

 The Term 2 Simulator includes a graphical version of the Kidnapped Vehicle Project.
-Running the simulator you can see the path that the car drives along with all of its landmark measurements. (**Note:**If you choose to utilize the Workspace for this project, both the similator and related project repository are included therein, so you won't need to download/clone them locally except as desired).
+Running the simulator you can see the path that the car drives along with all of its landmark measurements.

 Included in the [Kidnapped Vehicle project Github repository](https://github.com/udacity/CarND-Kidnapped-Vehicle-Project) are program files that allow you to set up and run c++ uWebSocketIO, which is used to communicate with the simulator.
 The simulator provides the script for the noisy position data, vehicle controls, and noisy observations.
 The script feeds back the best particle state.